Mesoscopic modeling of hidden spiking neurons: Experimental results

+To build a spiking benchmark dataset, we randomly selected $9$ neurons -- $3$ neurons from each of the three populations -- and considered the spike trains of these neurons as the observed data.
+For simplicity, the correct partitioning of the $9$ neurons into $3$ groups is given since it can be reliably obtained by k-means clustering \cite{Llo57} using the van-Rossum-Distance \cite{vanRos01} between spike trains.
+The complete dataset consists of $20$ trials of $10$ seconds.
+An example trial is shown in Figure~\ref{fig:3popdata}B.

-In contrast to the experiments of Section~\ref{sec:single} where the neuronal parameters were given, here, neuronal and connectivity parameters are not given to neuLVM (see Appendix~\ref{app:WTA}).
-We compared the performance of neuLVM with other generative models of spiking data -- PLDS \cite{MacBue12}, SLDS \cite{LinJoh17}, and GLM \cite{Pan04, TruEde05, PilShl08} -- on single trials of the spiking benchmark dataset in two ways: (i) we measured the Pearson correlation $r$ between the inferred latent population activity $\widehat{\bn} | \by^{\mathbf{o}}$ and the ground truth population activity $\bn^{*}$ (Table~\ref{tab:bistable-result}~first column); (ii) we assessed if the fitted models could reproduce metastable dynamics by counting the occurrences of stochastic switches in free simulations of the fitted models (Table~\ref{tab:bistable-result}~second column).
+In contrast with the experiments of Section~\ref{sec:single} where the neuronal parameters were given, here, neuronal and connectivity parameters are not given to neuLVM (see Appendix~\ref{app:WTA}).
+We compared the performance of neuLVM with other generative models of spiking data -- PLDS \cite{MacBue12}, SLDS \cite{LinJoh17}, and GLM \cite{Pan04, TruEde05, PilShl08} -- on single trials of the spiking benchmark dataset in two ways: (i) we measured the Pearson correlation $r$ between the inferred latent population activity $\widehat{\bn} | \by^{\mathbf{o}}$ and the ground truth population activity $\bn^{*}$ (Table~\ref{tab:bistable-result}~first column); (ii) we assessed how well could the fitted models reproduce metastable dynamics by counting the occurrences of stochastic switches in free simulations -- or in other words, samples -- of the fitted models (Table~\ref{tab:bistable-result}~second column).
 Tests (i) and (ii) on an example trial are shown in Figure~\ref{fig:main-exp}.

-The Poisson Linear Dynamical Systems approach (PLDS, \cite{MacBue12}) assumes that the recorded spikes can be explained by point processes driven by a latent linear dynamical system of low-dimension.
+The Poisson Linear Dynamical Systems approach (PLDS, \cite{MacBue12}) assumes that the recorded spikes can be explained by point processes driven by a latent linear dynamical system of low dimension.
 The Poisson Switching Linear Dynamical System (SLDS, \cite{AckFu70,GhaHin00,Bar06,FoxSud08,PetYu11,LinJoh17}) extends PLDS by allowing the latent variables to switch randomly between two dynamical systems with distinct parameters.
 We should stress that, in PLDS and SLDS, the latent variables are \textit{phenomenological} representations of neural population activity which have no direct link with the ground truth population activity $\bn^*$.
 In order to still make test (i) possible for PLDS and SLDS, we will consider the best linear transformation of the inferred latent variables which minimizes the mean squared error with the ground truth population activity $\bn^*$.